 High Altitude Gluten Free Baking Tips

 I only live at 1,800 feet altitude; therefore, I don’t have any experience with high altitude baking.
 However, high-altitude baking creates similar problems to gluten free baking.
 Combine the two and you can turn into a gluten free recipe developer for high altitude baking in no time.
-It takes patience and experimentation to bake in high altitudes, whether it the recipe is gluten free or not.
+It takes patience and experimentation to bake in high altitudes, whether the recipe is gluten free or not.
 After comparing standard high altitude baking tips with my knowledge of gluten free baking, I have compiled a few tips for you to use in high altitude gluten free baking.
 The decrease in air pressure can cause all sorts of problems, but baking gluten free can be easy once you get the hang of it.
 No matter what, each recipe needs unique adjustments for your altitude.
 I hope you find these tips useful.
 Continue reading “High Altitude Gluten Free Baking Tips”

 How to Cook Fresh Spinach and Remove Excess Water